nicholas-fedor/watchtower/docs/configuration/private-registries/index.md

     }
     ```

-4. Create a `docker-compose.yaml` file to help launch the container:

     ```yaml
-    version: "3.4"
     services:
      # Check for new images and restart things if a new image exists
      # for any of our containers.